Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 #### The Ingestion Script
 Now that we have a database we have someplace to put the data, we can start working on the ingestion script.

+For a cheatsheet on running scripts with docker, see [[Contents/Docker/Running Scripts in Docker\|Running Scripts in Docker]]

 Let's create a script that will be able to download the `ny_taxi` data, read it, clean it and load it into the database.
 This process is often referred to as an ETL (Extract, Transform, Load) pipeline.